 That first US Optics scope was an ER-25, it was the first but far from the last.
-I’ve since had four more, with the latest being the newest offering from US Optics, the Foundation Series 25X.
+I’ve since had four more.
+With the latest being the newest offering from US Optics, the Foundation Series 25X.
 The Foundation series is USO’s latest line of top tier telescopic sights, made here in the US.
-The FDN25X boasts some impressive features, some you would expect, and others you might miss if you didn’t pay close attention.
+The FDN25X boasts some impressive features.
+Some you would expect, and others you might miss if you didn’t pay close attention.

 In no time I mounted it on the rifle it was ordered for, my custom built 257 Blackjack.
 It is a lightweight carbon fiber hunting rifle to haul all over these Rocky Mountains for Mule Deer, Elk, and likely a few Antelope as well.
-The 25X makes a great companion optic for the Blackjack, it stays supersonic beyond two thousand yards, and its energy, drop, and wind deflection makes it ideal for long-range shooting.
-The 25X has been designed and built for just such shooting, with high-quality lenses to give a clear picture of distant targets.
+The 25X makes a great companion optic for the Blackjack.
+It stays supersonic beyond two thousand yards, and its energy, drop, and wind deflection makes it ideal for long-range shooting.
+The 25X has been designed and built for just such shooting.
+With high-quality lenses to give a clear picture of distant targets.
 The JVCR reticle gives fine wind holds and holdovers, with .1, .2, and .5 subtensions.

-So with the 25X mounted in rings on a 20 MOA scopebase, I wandered off into the hills to get it zeroed and to put it to the test.
+So with the 25X mounted in rings on a 20 MOA scope base, I wandered off into the hills to get it zeroed and to put it to the test.
 Zeroing the scope was simple, the new EREK3 elevation turret was easy to figure out with a brief revision of the manual.
 I removed the center screw on top of the turret and adjusted my reticle with the provided hex wrench.
 After a couple adjustments, it was zeroed perfectly and my elevation set to zero.

-The clicks are both audible and tactile, adjustments are easily made from the shooting position by simply counting the clicks either felt or heard.
+Turret clicks are both audible and tactile, adjustments are easily made from the shooting position by simply counting the clicks either felt or heard.
 The magnification ring is also a welcome improvement, with only 180 degrees of rotation, you can go from 5x all the way up to 25x with one movement.
 Instead of having to release and turn again like other scopes.
 It’ also easier to turn than previous models.

 After zeroing my scope, I swapped out the scope base for a 30MOA, to get the scope closer to an internal mechanical zero (to avoid the extremities of erector movement).
 And with it freshly zeroed, the turret had a full twenty-one MRAD of elevation available.
 It is highly unlikely I will ever use that much elevation, according to my ballistic computer, twenty-one MRAD will take the supersonic Blackjack to 2159 yards.

-The JVCR reticle is one of my favorite reticles, I’ve got another one in another US Optics scope.
+US Optics’ JVCR reticle is one of my favorite reticles, I’ve got another one in another US Optics scope.
 The .2 MRAD marks are all over the reticle, giving a quick and easy reference for adjustments.
-The open center floating dot makes a perfect reference point when trying to shoot tiny groups on paper, and the open space around it will make it easy to hold center on any of the animals I plan on hunting this fall.
+An open center floating dot makes a perfect reference point when trying to shoot tiny groups on paper.
+And the open space around it will make it easy to hold center on any of the animals I plan on hunting this fall.

 One little thing that I found that did bug me perhaps, is an abnormal crescent shaped shadow when the scope is dialed to either of its extremities.
 This is normal as US Optics has it listed under their FAQ’s on their website.
 To be fair, it is only visible at low power (less than 8x), and only when the EREK3 turret is almost all the way up or down.
-I think it is very unlikely that it will ever be an issue, because if Im dialed all the way up, I’ll very likely be zoomed in at least to 12x or more.
+I think it is very unlikely that it will ever be an issue.
+Because if Im dialed all the way up, I’ll very likely be zoomed in at least to 12x or more.
 And if it is an issue bottoming out the scope, then you’ll need to use an additionally canted base.
 Like I said, a small issue, but one you may want to know about.

 But it is so much nicer to see in real-time, through your aiming eye without taking it off the target.
-The way US Optics executed this level is very nice, I ordered the internal level, but it is so subtle that I didn’t even notice it the first time I looked through it.
+The way US Optics executed this level is very nice, I ordered the internal level.
+But it is so subtle that I didn’t even notice it the first time I looked through it.
 It is tucked neatly at the bottom of the field of view, and like I said, its so low profile that you actually have to make an effort to see it.
-I’m not sure if the engineers at USO want you to look at the actual bubble itself, or if you are meant to see the highlight reflecting on the bubble as your reference point, either way, it is very handy when you’re in the shooting position.
+I’m not sure if the engineers at USO want you to look at the actual bubble itself.
+Or if you are meant to see the highlight reflecting on the bubble as your reference point, either way, it is very handy when you’re in the shooting position.

 I also tested the scope for actual click value, which can vary greatly in rifle scopes.
 I tested the click value by measuring the turret movements against the values of the reticle, as well as against a ruler at a set distance.
 By doing this you can tell if the clicks actually represent the value claimed.
 I’ve never tested one that came out perfect, but this one is close enough for my purposes.
-Under 10 MRAD of adjustment, the actual value was no more than .02 MRAD off of claimed.
+Under 10 MRAD of adjustment, the actual value was no more than .02 MRAD off of claimed value.
 And at 20 MRAD, it was just over a tenth MRAD from claimed value.
-I am not a rocket surgeon, but I think its safe to assume that the difference between claimed and actual is spread progressively across the curve as elevation increases.
+I am not a rocket surgeon, but I think it’s safe to assume that the difference between claimed and actual is spread progressively across the curve as elevation increases.

 In addition to testing click value, while I had the scope clamped down solid I also checked the tracking and for reticle cant.
-Cranking the turrets up down and left and right shew no inconsistency, they always returned back to the exact same spot as I counted the clicks.
+Cranking the turrets up down and left and right shew no inconsistency.
+They always returned back to the exact same spot as I counted the clicks.
 No noticeable movement in the reticle either, as I zoomed from one magnification to another.

 The only thing I haven’t been able to test so far with the Foundation 25X, is its durability over time.
 My First US Optics scope took such a beating I was sure it would break, banging into rocks, falling off the tailgate onto concrete attached to a twenty-pound rifle, stuff like that.
 But I was blown away when not only did it survive these events, but didn’t even lose zero.
 That is a pretty hefty standard to live up to, and I hope that the Foundation scopes are up to it.
 Time will tell, I certainly don’t plan on dropping it, or bashing it against rocks, but who knows what the future holds?

 There is no way this rifle and scope aren’t coming with me for hunting season this year.
-The 257 Blackjack will light up anything I intend to hunt, and coupled with the impressive view from the Foundation 25X, it should be unstoppable.
+The 257 Blackjack will light up anything I intend to hunt.
+And coupled with the impressive view from the Foundation 25X, it should be unstoppable.
 I am extremely anxious to get up into the high country, and get comfortable and effective with this rifle and scope.
 You will no doubt be hearing from and seeing more pictures of us in the fall.